-Now you can make the dressing by combining mayonnaise, barbecue sauce and a few seasonings and whisking that together until it’s sooth and creamy.
+Now you can make the dressing by whisking together mayonnaise, barbecue sauce and a few seasonings until it’s sooth and creamy.

-After that, just toss the roasted potatoes with the dressing, along with crispy bacon, scallions and crunchy, diced celery.
+After that you just toss the roasted potatoes with the dressing, along with crispy bacon, scallions and celery.

 You’ve got the perfect combination of smooth, creamy and sweet along with crunchy and salty in this potato salad recipe.
 Let me tell you, it doesn’t get much better.

-Can You Make This Potato Salad Ahead Of Time?
+Can You Make Potato Salad Ahead Of Time?